Cedar Rapids Levee Setback Repair Project

 - Notice of Action (47KB, PDF)

-For more information about the Cedar Rapids Levee Setback Repair project, please contact John Engel, Supervising Engineer, Cedar River Basin, of the King County River and Floodplain Management Section.
+For more information about the Cedar Rapids Levee Setback Repair project, please contact Chris Brummer, Supervising Engineer, Cedar River Basin, of the King County River and Floodplain Management Section.